KI7MT/wspr-analytics/README.rst

 Overview
 --------
-Wspr-Ana provides a set of common functions to download and parse database archive files from http://wsprnet.org.
+Wspr-Ana provides a set of common functions to download and parse database archive files from `WSPRnet`_.

-The download lists are generated directly from WSPRnet.org archive URL.
+The download lists are generated directly from `WSPRnet`_ archive URL.
 As new files are added, they should be automatically picked up by and added to the process list.
 This includes the the current month which is updated in early hours UTC each day.